 It is critical for patients with stroke symptoms to get to a hospital as quickly as possible.
-Patients who are suffering an ischemic stroke may be able to receive a clot-busting drug to dissolve the clot if they reach a hospital within 3 hours of symptom onset.
-Ideally, patients should receive the clot-busting drug within 60 minutes of arriving at the hospital, but this treatment window can be extended to 4.5 hours for patients who:
+Patients who are suffering an ischemic stroke may be able to receive a clot-busting drug called tissue plasminogen activator (tPA) to dissolve the clot if they reach a hospital within 3 to 4.5 hours of symptom onset.
+Ideally, patients should receive the clot-busting drug within 60 minutes of arriving at the hospital.
+But this treatment window can be extended to 4.5 hours for patients who:

 A stroke is the sudden death of brain cells due to lack of oxygen.
-A stroke is usually defined as one of two types:
+A stroke is usually defined as one of 2 types:

 The consequences of a stroke, the type of functions affected, and the severity depend on where in the brain it has occurred and the extent of the damage.

-Blood Flow Blockage.
 Strokes are caused by either blood flow blockage to the brain (ischemic stroke) or the sudden rupture of an artery in the brain (hemorrhagic stroke).
+Sometimes an ischemic stroke can become a hemorrhagic stroke when bleeding follows the acute blockage.
 Brain cells require a constant supply of oxygen to stay healthy and function properly.
 Therefore, blood needs to be supplied continuously to the brain through two main arterial systems:

 Blockage of blood flow to the brain for even a short period of time can be disastrous and cause brain damage or even death.

 Ischemic strokes are by far the more common type, causing nearly 90% of all strokes.
 Ischemia means the deficiency of oxygen in vital tissues.
 Ischemic strokes are caused by blood clots that are usually one of four types.